cambiotraining/hpc-intro/materials/05-arrays.md

 In this case, we will get 10 output log files, each with the job array number at the end of the filename (we used the `%a` keyword in the `#SBATCH -o` option to achieve this).

 The 10 separate estimates of Pi were written to separate text files named `results/pi_estimate_1.txt`, `results/pi_estimate_2.txt`, etc.
-If we examine this file (e.g. with `less results/pi_estimate.txt`) we can see it has the results of all the runs of our simulation.

 **A3.**